ldbase/ldbase_deployment/README.md

 ### `ldb-export` (replaces `ldbx`)
 Executes the `drush config:export` command with the destination argument preset to the correct location (/var/www/html/drupal/web/libraries/ldbase_config/sync/).

-### `ldb-reset`
+### `ldb-rebuild`
-Empties the Drupal database from MySQL without actually dropping the table, preserving the Drupal database user's privileges, and then runs `ldb-update` (explained below). **WARNING:** This will drop all the content data, so don't run this on a production site unless you have a good reason.
+Empties the Drupal database (preserves the Drupal user and privileges) and deletes the Drupal file system, then rebuilds from scratch.
+Only use when you want to completely wipe the system and start fresh, all content will be lost.

 ### `ldb-update`
 Updates all development modules relevant to the LDbase project, reloads configurations, and overrides environment-specific configurations with environmental variables.